Rawan Sharaf Khatib reviews the 2017 anthology edited by Anthony Downey.

 As alluded to earlier, Future Imperfect is an impressive editorial work that reflects a well-researched domain, despite its complexity.
 The book speaks to a wide variety of audiences, from professional curators, artists and critics, to students, researchers and academics in the field of cultural studies.
 It offers a varied array of articles and essays that provide accounts, documentations, personal projects and critical analysis of cultural structures in a region of complexities.
 As the title suggests, however, it is an ‘imperfect’ edition.
 Yet it should also be considered a milestone in the urgent and much-needed research into cultural practices and institutional structures as domains with sociocultural and geopolitical global entanglements.

-Anthony Downey, ed, FUTURE IMPERFECT: Contemporary Art Practices and Cultural Institutions in the Middle East, Sternberg Press, Berlin, 2017, 430 pages
+FUTURE IMPERFECT: Contemporary Art Practices and Cultural Institutions in the Middle East, edited by Anthony Downey, is published by Sternberg Press, Berlin, 2017, 430 pages

 Anthony Downey is a member of the Editorial Board of Third Text and Professor of Visual Culture in the Middle East and North Africa within the Faculty of Arts, Design and Media at Birmingham City University.
 Recent and upcoming publications include Zones of Indistinction: Contemporary Visual Culture and the Cultural Logic of Late-Modernity (forthcoming, Sternberg Press, 2019), Don’t Shrink Me to the Size of a Bullet: The Works of Hiwa K (Walther König Books, 2017), and Art and Politics Now (Thames and Hudson, 2014).
 He is the series editor for Visual Culture in the Middle East (Sternberg Press).